milesroberts-123/josephs-lab-manuscript-template/README.md

 ## Labeling figures

-Give your figures a unique label with `\label{WHATEVER}`.
-This project uses the xr package so that even the supplemental figures you add to supplement.tex can be referenced with their appropriate labels in main.tex
+Give your figures a unique label with `\label{WHATEVER}` then when referencing the figure in the text use `\ref{WHATEVER}`.
+This project also uses the xr package so that even the supplemental figures you add to supplement.tex can be referenced in main.tex

 ## Tracked changes